Vancouver-Little Mountain

-Vancouver-Little Mountain was a provincial electoral district in the Canadian province of British Columbia.
+Vancouver-Little Mountain is a provincial electoral district in the Canadian province of British Columbia.

 It first appeared on the hustings in the general election of 1966 as a two-member seat.
-It returned as a two-member seat from 1966 to 1986 and became a one-member seat thereafter.
+It returned as a two-member seat until 1986 and became a one-member seat thereafter.
 After the 1996 election, the areas it comprised were redistributed.
-Successor ridings, roughly, are Vancouver-Fraserview, Vancouver-Mount Pleasant, Vancouver-Fairview and Vancouver-Langara.
+Successor ridings, roughly, were Vancouver-Fraserview, Vancouver-Mount Pleasant, Vancouver-Fairview and Vancouver-Langara.